A Concise History of Southeast Asia

 When the Cham king died in 1441, a civil war broke out among those claiming the throne.
 Of course the Vietnamese did not pass up this opportunity.
 Five years later the Vietnamese occupied Vijaya, but not for long, for the Chams soon recovered it.
 It was Le Thanh Tong (1460-97), Vietnam's greatest king, who struck the most important blow.
 One hundred years after Champa's raid on Hanoi, his forces overran Champa completely (1471).
 Most of the land was given to masses of landless soldiers and peasants, leaving only a rump state in the south, around the city of Panduranga.
 Although the Cham kingdom lingered on for 250 more years, the centuries-old feud was over.

 As long as Southeast Asia was ruled by strong empires like Pagan and Kambujadesa, the Thais were no threat.
 But when those empires weakened in the thirteenth century the Thais found a vacuum they could fill.
 In several places along the Menam River Thai mercenaries revolted, setting up independent muang or city-states in place of Khmer rule.
 The most important of these was Sukhothai, founded around 1238 on the upper Menam, and Lan Na ("One Million Rice Fields"), farther north on the same river.
 Lan Na's first ruler, Mangrai (1259-1318), was an excellent monarch, who defeated and conquered several rival muang around him and made his kingdom both civilized and powerful.
+The nearest rival was Haripunjaya, the Mon state that had dominated northern Thailand previously; he conquered its capital, Lamphun, in 1292.
 He even defeated the Mongols when they invaded Lan Na in 1296 and 1301.
 After making a few counter-raids of his own into China, Mangrai sent elephants and other gifts to the court of the Great Khan, and Sino-Thai relations were fine after that.
 In 1296 he founded an impressive new capital, Chiangmai, and the kingdom of Lan Na is usually referred to as Chiangmai after this.

 On top of other things, Ramkhamhaeng claimed to be the inventor of the Thai alphabet.
 Whether or not this is true, the oldest known Thai inscription was written by him.
 Dated 1292, it portrays Sukhothai as a rich and happy state, active in trade, and governed by a paternal monarch; taxes were modest, all citizens (both Thai and non-Thai) were treated with equal justice, and everyone followed Buddhism.
 Allowing for some exaggeration of the country's virtues, the picture presented still shows a remarkable contrast to life under the Khmer god-kings, who demanded much in labor and taxes to support themselves and a religion that had little relevance to the commoner's life.
 One of the universities in present-day Thailand is named Ramkhamhaeng University in honor of the king's intellectual achievements.